admiraltyio/multicluster-service-account/README.md

           ... # owner reference, etc.
         type: Opaque
         data:
+          ca.crt: ...
+          namespace: ...
+          token: ...
+          server: ...
-          config: ... # serialized kubeconfig
+          config: ...
         ```
+      `ca.crt`, `namespace` and `token` are copied from the source service account secret. `server` is added to locate the remote Kubernetes API (FYI, regular service accounts simply call their namespace's `kubernetes` Service).
+Those four fields contain enough information to call a remote Kubernetes API, but require custom code to be loaded as a Kubernetes client configuration (cf. 4., below).
+Therefore, a fifth field is provided as a convenience: the `config` field combines the four first fields as a standard [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file, to make it even easier to use multicluster-service-account, without any code change, with clients written in any language.
 1. a dynamic admission webhook to automount service account import secrets inside annotated pods, the same way regular service accounts are automounted inside Pods;
-    - To automount the sample kubeconfig from above inside a pod, you would annotate the pod with `multicluster.admiralty.io/service-account-import.name=cluster2-default-pod-lister`.
-The pod and service account import must be in the same namespace.
-To mount multiple service account imports inside a single pod, append their names to the annotation, separated by commas.
+    - To automount the sample secret from above inside a pod, you would annotate the pod with `multicluster.admiralty.io/service-account-import.name=cluster2-default-pod-lister`.
+To mount multiple service account imports inside a single pod, append their names to the pod annotation, separated by commas.
+The pod and service account imports must be in the same namespace, and that namespace must itself be annotated with `multicluster-service-account=enabled`.
-    - The sample kubeconfig would be mounted at `/var/run/secrets/admiralty.io/serviceaccountimports/cluster2-default-pod-lister/config`.
-Most Kubernetes clients accept a `--kubeconfig` option or a `KUBECONFIG` environment variable, which you would set to that path.
+    - The sample secret would be mounted at `/var/run/secrets/admiralty.io/serviceaccountimports/cluster2-default-pod-lister`.
+Most Kubernetes clients accept a `--kubeconfig` option or a `KUBECONFIG` environment variable, which you would set to `/var/run/secrets/admiralty.io/serviceaccountimports/cluster2-default-pod-lister/config`.
 1. **(optional)** Go helper functions (in the `pkg/config` package) to list and load mounted service account imports.

-Note: Before v0.4.0, service account import secrets used a custom format (like regular service account secrets, with an additional "server" field to locate the remote cluster's Kubernetes API).
-Clients were required to use custom code, e.g., the provided Go helper functions, to load the secrets as REST configs. v0.4.0+ leverages the standard kubeconfig format to make it even easier to use multicluster-service-account, without any code change, with clients written in any language.
+They are particularly useful when you need to load multiple service account imports, when you need the remote namespaces as well, and/or when you'd like to automatically fallback to the default kubeconfig or local service account.

 ## Getting Started